- Some two hundred million Muslims live in India, making up the predominantly Hindu country’s largest minority group.

 - Prime Minister Narendra Modi and the ruling party have moved to limit Muslims’ rights, particularly through the Citizenship Amendment Act, which allows fast-tracked citizenship for non-Muslim migrants from nearby countries.

 Experts say anti-Muslim sentiments have heightened under the leadership of Prime Minister Narendra Modi and the ruling Bharatiya Janata Party (BJP), which has pursued a Hindu nationalist agenda since elected to power in 2014.
-Since Modi’s reelection in 2019, the government has pushed controversial policies that critics say explicitly ignore Muslims’ rights and are effectively intended to disenfranchise millions of Muslims.
+Since Modi’s reelection in 2019, the government has pushed controversial policies that critics say explicitly ignore Muslims’ rights and are intended to disenfranchise millions of Muslims.
+Under Modi, violence against Muslims has become more common.
 The moves have sparked protests in India and drawn international condemnation.

 India is a country of religious, ethnic, and linguistic diversity.
 Its estimated two hundred million Muslims, most of whom identify as Sunni, account for about 15 percent of the population, by far the largest minority group.
-Hindus make up about 80 percent.
+Hindus make up about 80 percent of the population.
 The country’s Muslim communities are diverse, with differences in language, caste, ethnicity, and access to political and economic power.

 How did India’s partition influence Hindu-Muslim relations?